-• Compass Calibration
+Compass Calibration Yes

 Press "Compass Calibration" on the touchscreen to enter calibration.
-To start calibration of the compass, press the "YES" button on the touchscreen and complete one or more 360-degree turns (in an area free from large metal or metallic objects).
+To start calibration of the compass, press the "Yes" button on the touchscreen and complete one or more 360-degree turns (in an area free from large metal or metallic objects).
 A message will appear on the touchscreen when the compass has been successfully calibrated.

-NOTE: Keep magnetic materials away from the top of the instrument panel, such as Mobile Phones, Laptops and Radar Detectors.
+Keep magnetic materials away from the rear view mirror, such as Mobile Phones, Laptops and Radar Detectors.
 This is where the compass module is located, and it can cause interference with the compass sensor, and it may give false readings.